 The Swannington Hokey Cokey

 Follow an intriguing route that is in, out and twist about!
-Starting at The Station follow ancient green lanes and miners’ paths to Coleorton, Hough Mill, Jessop’s Tramway, St. George’s Church, Calcutta Colliery, New Swannington, Potato Lane Bridge, The Incline and Snibston No 3 Mine.
+Starting at The Station on Hough Hill, follow ancient green lanes and miners’ paths to Coleorton, Hough Mill, Jessop’s Tramway, St. George’s Church, Calcutta Colliery, New Swannington, Potato Lane Bridge, The Incline and Snibston No 3 Mine.
 Discover mines galore, horse drawn tramways, the route to the Charnwood Forest canal, one of the world’s first steam railways, a church with literary origins and a former isolation hospital.
 All within a couple of miles of the centre of Swannington! (download a map)